Dashaun Mallory

 Dashaun Mallory (born October 10, 1999) is an American professional football defensive tackle.
 He played college football for the Arizona State Sun Devils and Michigan State Spartans.

-Early life and high school
+Early life

 During Mallory's senior season he totaled 20 tackles for a loss, 12 sacks, six forced fumbles, and two total touchdowns en route to helping his team to a 7-4 record.
 Coming out of high school, Mallory was rated as a three star recruit, where he decided to commit to play college football for the Michigan State Spartans.

 College career

 Michigan State

 In Mallory's first two seasons in 2020 and 2021, he combined for 27 tackles with three and a half being for a loss, two sacks, and a pass deflection.
 During the 2022 season, Mallory played in eight games with two starts where he notched 16 tackles with one and a half being for a loss, half a sack, and two fumble recoveries.
 After the conclusion of the 2022 season, Mallory decided to enter his name into the NCAA transfer portal.